danionita/ArgueSecure/README.md

 ## DEVELOPMENT PLAN
-This is a first version, still missing some functionality.
-In the near future, we plan to add:
-- extended keyword/search  functionality aimed at searching for and highlighting arguments that pertain to the same components/assets.
+In the near future, we plan to add extended keyword/search  functionality aimed at searching for and highlighting arguments that pertain to the same components/assets.
-- various report generation options, such as a Risk Map, a list of Countermeasures to be implemented and a list of important components.